acrolinx/acrolinx-coding-guidance/topics/scheduling.md

 Overall performance and user experience can suffer if multiple integrations exceed the maximum load.

-In the development phase, consider the number of parallel users the integration will have and the [integration options](integration-points.md) you implement.
+In the development phase, consider the number of parallel users the integration will have and the [checking features](checking-features.md) you implement.
 How many parallel checks do you expect?

 Usually it's sufficient if you limit the: